ARoefer/rosvenv/README.md

-# ROSVENV - A lightweight tool for isolating ROS1
+# ROSVENV - A lightweight tool for isolating (and dockerizing) ROS1

 Have you ever found yourself begrudgingly installing python packages globally when using ROS1?
 Have you ever been annoyed by constantly having to configure your `ROS_IP` and `ROS_MASTER_URI` environment variables for your different robots?
 If your answer was "yes", then this little bash script is for you!

 **ROSVENV** is a very small set of bash scripts that help you to create and use catkin workspaces with isolated Python environments.
 It can source and un-source (is that even a word?) your workspace, and can configure your connection to distant ROS masters easily.
+*Even more*: With the discontinuation of support for ROS1 for Ubuntu versions beyond 20.04, ROSVENV can help you with dockerizing your ROS1 workflow so you can continue it on higher Ubuntu versions (currently tested with 22.04).

 Sounds good?
 Then come right on in!